 Fuzzy inference system for decision making

 This example demonstrates the process of creating a fuzzy inference system.
-Such systems formalise human reasoning and expert knowledge in the form of fuzzy sets, their membership functions and decision rules.
+Such systems formalize human reasoning and expert knowledge in the form of fuzzy sets, their membership functions, and decision rules.

 Installing and connecting libraries

-To create a fuzzy inference system, we will use the Julia programming language library called FuzzyLogic.
+To create a fuzzy inference system, let's use the Julia programming language library called FuzzyLogic.
 To install it in Engee, you need to execute the following code cell:

 Pkg.add(["FuzzyLogic"])